NAICNO/accelerated_genomics/README.md

 `NAIC Accelerated Genomics` requires the following dependencies to properly function:

 * Docker or Singularity: Ensures reproducibility through self-contained process execution and strict software version control
-* Java vxxx: Required by NextFlow to execute and manage tasks.
-Users should note that the NGS analysis processes use the Java version available in the corresponding container.
+* Java version 11 up to 20 are recommended by NextFlow to execute and manage tasks.
+Users should note that the NGS analysis processes use the Java version available in corresponding containers.

 #### Reference data